Life On The Job

 The Payne family and two friends.
 Michelle is held by her father, Paddy.

-(Source: News API)
+(Source: No longer available from News API)

 When Michelle was six months old, her mother died in a car accident, leaving her father to raise ten children as a single parent.
 Older sisters Therese and Bernadette played a big role in raising the Payne children.